jundalisay/spblist/content/en/research/sarkar/tantra/part-3.md

 Tańd́ula means “one whose characteristic is to jump”.
 The word cál or cául [husked but uncooked rice] is derived from the Bengali root cálá – which means “sifting” in order to separate the rice from the chaff.

 Spiritual practice was common in the Tantric society.

-There is no spiritual vigour whatsoever in the lives of those who support pompous, so-called religious, ceremonies, as there is in the lives of introspective spiritual practitioners.
-After the Aryans came into India, two types of practice used to take place side by side: on the one side the sacrificial fires of the rśis, characterized by the smell of burning ghee and the sonorous refrains of those paying homage to the manes while offering oblations into the fire; and on the other side, the non-Aryans’ Tantra sádhaná, the practice of self-control and attainment of divine power.
+There is no spiritual vigour in those who support pompous, so-called religious, ceremonies, as there is in the lives of introspective spiritual practitioners.

+After the Aryans came into India, 2 types of practice used to take place side by side:

+1. The sacrificial fires of the rśis

+This was characterized by the smell of burning ghee and the sonorous refrains of those paying homage to the manes while offering oblations into the fire.

+2. The non-Aryans’ Tantra sádhaná

+This was the practice of self-control and attainment of divine power.
 Spiritual depth and power of sádhaná brought fearlessness into the spiritual lives of the non-Aryans, as befitting staunch Tantrics.

 The non-Aryans regarded the Aryans’ sacrificial ceremonies as a time-killing childish pastime and would sabotage them whenever convenient.

 The Aryan munis and rśis asked the Aryan kings for protection against these saboteurs – or, in the language of the Aryans, these rákśasas, pashus and pishácas.

 Innumerable stories to this effect can be found in different Sanskrit books, even today.

 Although the words rákśasa [demon], pashu [beast] and pisháca [ghoul] were used in a general way to describe the non-Aryans, actually the Dravidians were normally called rákśasas (the short-statured among them “monkeys”), the Mongolians, asuras [monsters], and those Tantrics who did shava sádhaná [sádhańa upon dead bodies] in cemeteries and cremation grounds, pishácas.

 The Aryans also declared that these gangs of rákśasas and pishácas were cannibals.
 They drew horrible sketches of the dark-complexioned Dravidians and high-cheekboned and flat-nosed Mongolians, with grotesque forms and features, to prove them contemptible and vile.
 Actually they were a lot more civilized and educated than the Aryans.

 Apart from this there were many Aryans who married the daughters of these rákśasas and asuras, entranced by their beauty and qualities (those who had a mixture of Mongolian and Dravidian blood had particularly beautiful features).
 Bhiima married Hid́imbá, a non-Aryan girl; Arjuna married Citráuṋgadá, also a non-Aryan girl.